 The end of the internal combustion engine at Mercedes-Benz may come sooner than 2039.
 At the Mercedes-Benz Strategy Update: electric drive on July 22, it announced that it will go all-electric in markets where conditions allow them to in 2030.
 However, going carbon neutral is not just about making emission-free models, it also involves converting production processes for the vehicle and its parts emission-free.

 Daimler says that all its European plants responsible for cars and vans will switch to CO2-neutral power supplies by 2022.
-The Factory 56 in Sindelfingen, Germany, will serve as a blueprint for these plants, where the Mercedes S-Class and Mercedes EQS production takes place CO2-free since the rollout of the first unit (2 September 2020).
+The Factory 56 in Sindelfingen, Germany, will serve as a blueprint, where the Mercedes S-Class and Mercedes EQS production takes place CO2-free since the rollout of the first unit (2 September 2020).